eRGiBi/DRL-DroneNavigation/README.md

 The simulator is based on the PyBullet-drones environment, and the algorithms are from the Stable-Baselines3 library.
-I also have used Tensorflow's TF-Agents, CleanRL, RLLib library, the OpenAI Gym library, and run tests using AirSim.
+I also have used Tensorflow's TF-Agents, the OpenAI Gym library, and run tests using AirSim, CleanRL, and the RLLib library.
 I focus on the Proximal Policy Optimization (PPO) and Soft Actor-Critic (SAC) algorithms, which are optimized for continuous control tasks.
 I evaluate the performance of the algorithms with a variety of differing hyperparameters.